 Specify a list of dialog forms available in our shop.views.checkout.CheckoutViewSet.
-This allows us to use its endpoint resolve ('shop:checkout-upload') in a generic way.
+This allows the usage of the endpoint resolve ('shop:checkout-upload') in a generic way.

 If Cascade plugins are used for the forms in the checkout view, this list can be empty.